 Clean Your Fireplace

-- Clean the Blower
+Clean the Fireplace Blower

 Some fireplaces have blowers to spread warm air throughout the room.
 If your fireplace has one, you should take the time to thoroughly clean it before the cold weather sets in, especially if there isn’t an accompanying filter.
 Otherwise, you may find that you are just blowing dust around and not effectively heating your home.